Scatterplot

 Why:

-Determine if your cause and effect are interrelated and predict the future
+Determine if cause and effect interrelate and predict future trends.

 History of Scatterplot